 The old grammar school on North Row, which had been closed for some years, also received some attention as the town considered what to do with it.
-Arnold Ferham wanted it used as a firehouse, Sidney rerham suggested that it be given to the American Legion, and others saw it as a possible community center.
+Arnold Perham wanted it used as a firehouse, Sidney rerham suggested that it be given to the American Legion, and others saw it as a possible community center.
 It was finally sold to Frank J. Garvey who remodelled it into a home.

 In October, 1926, Americanization classes were formed in the North with approximately twenty immigrants present at the organization meeting.
 Two classes were held-beginners and intermediate English.
 A citizenship class was planned for a future time and all classes were free.
-The school operated out of the rrinceton Street building and was taught by Miss Genevieve E. Jantzen and Lucy T. Norden, each of whom received #2.00 an evening for their services.
+The school operated out of the rrinceton Street building and was taught by Miss Genevieve E. Jantzen and Lucy T. Norden, each of whom received \$2.00 an evening for their services.
 The classes were abandoned in 1928 because of a lack of interest.

 Miss Susan S. McFarlin retired in 1929, after fifty years of teaching in the Center schoolhouse, beginning on April 14, 1879.
 In recognition of her service, on October 3, 1930, the new Center school was dedicated as the Susan S. McFarlin Grammar School.
 At a speech before the Chelmsford Grange some years later, Miss McFarlin recalled her fifty years of teaching and the fact that prior to that, she had been a student in the East school.
 She remembered that in her school days, "The only book of reference ... was a dictionary.
 A map of each hemisphere hung on the wall and these together with a small globe and a box of blackboard crayons were about all the equipment we had."
 As a teacher, she not so fondly remembered the rusty wood stove with the pipe that sometimes came apart and smoked everyone out, and which gave off a great deal of heat in the front of the room while the water froze in the pail in the back of the room.
-Yet, as she noted, the schools of that time "turned out citizens and men and women of high character which, in the last analysis, is the test of the efficiency of our public schools."(
+Yet, as she noted, the schools of that time "turned out citizens and men and women of high character which, in the last analysis, is the test of the efficiency of our public schools."/ in 1930 found that the high school, built for two hundred twenty-five, had three hundred five pupils and needed an addition.

-The year of Miss McFarlin's retirement also ushered in the depression.
-Those years were a time for what Chelmsford residents, echoing the cry of the nation, called "retrenchment."
-The costs of education, like other necessary services, had to be kept to the lowest minimum possible.
-Unfortunately, the children were not as retrenchmentminded for a report of a committee on schoolhouse conditions in 1930 found that the high school, built for two hundred twenty-five, had three hundred five pupils and needed an addition.
 The Westlands school was also overcrowded.
 To add to these problems, the opening of school in September found a controversy in the North over the admittance age of first-graders.
 One parent threatened suit because his child was not admitted to an already overcrowded school.
 The school committee solved the problem by voting that no child would be admitted who was not five and one half.

+The year of Miss McFarlin's retirement also ushered in the depression.
+Those years were a time for what Chelmsford residents, echoing the cry of the nation, called "retrenchment."
+The costs of education, like other necessary services, had to be kept to the lowest minimum possible.
+Unfortunately, the children were not as retrenchment-minded for a report of a committee on schoolhouse conditions